 Determining key audiences/users and their needs, as well as functionality and content requirements for the template.
 As we built the template, we also input information for the first use, the Indonesia timeline.

 Gathering photos, writing, and editing copy, and working with video producers to create videos for the timeline.

 Managing the feedback and design ideation process between our consultants and our internal team.

 Presenting the timeline to key stakeholders for review and approval.

-Then, I used the gathered information to develop an infrastructure for the site and create a sitemap and early wireframes for key pages.
+Using the gathered information to develop an infrastructure for the site and create a sitemap and early wireframes for key pages.

-Then, I managed the review, editing, and debugging of the site by liaising with the web development consultants as well as internal and external stakeholders.
+Managing the review, editing, and debugging of the site by liaising with the web development consultants as well as internal and external stakeholders.

-Then I created an action plan for the site content: to either retire, move or update the program pages.
+Then I created an action plan for the site content: retire, move or update the program pages.
 Afterward, I restructured the site and the various pages using a newer template available in the custom content management system.